 Have you been rearranging your furniture lately, only to feel discontent at the design you came up with?
 The problem may not be your furniture per se, but in the layout of your interiors.

-That’s why plenty of modern homes are opting to go for open plan living — it is the answer to tiny house problems, house cleaning woes, and everything in between.
-With an open plan design, you get to make the most out of your living space and have the flexibility to change it whenever you want.
+That’s why plenty of modern homes are opting to go for open plan living — it’s the answer to tiny house problems, house cleaning woes, and everything in between.
+With an open plan living design, you get to make the most out of your living space and have the flexibility to change it whenever you want.
 It’s perfect for on-the-go homeowners and families looking for more flexibility.

 Sounds too good to be true?
 Open plan living is all that, and very easy to achieve!
 Check out our awesome design ideas to make your open plan layout a success.

-What is open plan living
+What is open plan living?

 How to style open plan living